 As you might expect, we want to focus on the happiness from helping others.
 There is some evidence that prosocial spending (i.e., spending money to benefit others) improves the spender's happiness.
 In one experiment, participants were given money and then randomly told to spend it on themselves or others.
 As it turns out, those who spent it on others reported higher levels of happiness at the end of the study.

 So one reason to give is that it will probably make you happier than the other ways you could spend your money, especially if you're already earning a lot of money.

-The other, probably bigger reason, is that it can substantially increase the happiness of others too.
+The other (probably bigger) reason is that it can substantially increase the happiness of others too.

 Killingsworth's study suggests that doubling Jane's income from $500 to $1,000 increases Jane's happiness by the same amount as doubling John's income from $100,000 to $200,000 increases John's happiness.
 However, that $100,000 increase for John could instead be used to increase the happiness of 200 others like Jane by the same amount.
 That's quite a bargain!

 Killingsworth's study has advanced our state of knowledge on the link between money and happiness through the use of a clever research design.
 The new data suggests that increases in happiness don't stop after an individual reaches an income of $75,000.
 Instead, the increases continue, and perhaps plateau, at a later point.
-However, this new insight doesn't significantly change the conclusions drawn after Kahneman and Deaton's study from a decade ago.
+However, this new insight doesn't significantly change the conclusions drawn after Kahneman and Deaton's 2010 study.
 It seems that chasing ever-increasing amounts of money is an ineffective way to find happiness for ourselves.
 On the other hand, giving to highly effective charities is a great way to make others feel happier.
 Those of us who live in high-income countries have an exciting opportunity to significantly improve the lives of others by pledging to donate 10% of our income over the course of our careers.
 Even better, we might find ourselves much happier while doing so.